AI

 Key takeaways

-• Most AI agents fail in production - Between 70-85% of AI initiatives miss expectations, with current models failing over 90% of office tasks
+• Most AI agents fail in production - Between 70-85% of AI initiatives miss expectations, with error rates compounding exponentially across multi-step workflows

 • Reliability requires engineering discipline - Building dependable agents means implementing error handling, monitoring, and graceful degradation from day one